dseichter/solix2influxdb/README.md

 ## Prerequisites

 You need to have a running [InfluxDB](https://www.influxdata.com/products/influxdb/) instance.
-On your server, python3 needs to be installed.
+On your server, where you want to install solix2influxdb, python3 needs to be installed.

 ## Configuration